Sreeram5678/Research-Paper-Extractor/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the MIT License.
+By contributing to this project, you agree that your contributions will be licensed under the same terms as this project.

 ---